Imply Manager security

 TLS

-You can configure the Imply Manager to automatically generate certificates for the agents and itself by providing a signing certificate and key.
-This allows for secure communication between the manager and agents, between agents, and between users and the system.
-For metadata store connections, Imply validate certificates for connections to MySQL or PostgreSQL metadata stores, by default.
+You can configure Imply Manager to automatically generate certificates for the agents and itself by providing a signing certificate and key.
+This allows for secure communication between Imply Manager and agents, between agents, and between users and the system.
+For metadata store connections, Imply validates certificates for connections to MySQL or PostgreSQL metadata stores by default.

 For additional information specific for your target platform, see the topic that covers the platform.
 For example, for Imply Enterprise (formerly Imply Private) on Linux, see Enabling TLS.